rimrunner/FreeKLAX/README.md

 # FreeKLAX
-UNIX port of 1990 arcade puzzle game
+The UNIX port of an arcade puzzle game from 1990 (the original game developed by Dave Akers and Mark Stephen Pierce)

-compile with GCC: g++ klax.cpp -lSDL2 -lSDL2_image -lSDL2_ttf -std=gnu++11 -o klax
+compile with GCC:
+g++ klax.cpp -lSDL2 -lSDL2_image -lSDL2_ttf -std=gnu++11 -o klax

 The current version features basic game functionality including completing a stage.